 This is generally thought of as locally grown or produced foods being sold to local food consumers through outlets such as farmer's markets, roadside stands, on-farm sales and through Community Supported Agriculture (CSA) sales models.
 Although 'local' implies a geographical or regional relationship between food production and consumption, there is no definition on the distance food products travel to be considered local.
-The 2008 Food, Conservation, and Energy Act which the U.S. Congress adopted, defined the total distance traveled for a "locally or regionally produced agricultural food product "to still be considered local is less than 400 miles from its origin, or within the State in which it was produced."1
+The 2008 Food, Conservation, and Energy Act which the U.S. Congress adopted, defined the total distance traveled for a "locally or regionally produced agricultural food product "to still be Direct to Consumer Sales